DustinRosebery/diceBot/README.md

-# diceBot
+# DiceBot
 Dice Roller Bot for Discord

-## Versions
+### Versions

 - python: 3.7.3
 - discord: 1.0.1

-## Commands
+### Commands

 commands to this bot start with '!'
 (you can modify this in dice_bot.py by changing the botChar variable)
 - !roll 2d20 -> would roll 2 20 sided dice and return the individual results [11, 15] and the total 26

-you can include modifiers for the total
+you can include +/- modifiers that will adjust the roll total
-- !roll 2d20 +2 -> still return the individual rolls, as well as the total adjusted by the modifier (+/-)
+- !roll 2d20 +2 -> still returns the individual rolls, as well as the total adjusted by the modifier

 For "in-game" help, type: !help